Skip to Main Content

 Be realistic about the size of the topic that you can tackle.
 Consider the limitations of your timeline and available materials.
 It's better to address a focused topic well than to address a broader topic poorly because you are trying to cover too much material.

 Begin your research early.
 Well-done research is an iterative process; leave yourself time for this process to occur!
-This has the added benefit of extending your resources to excellent sources outside of Holy Cross Libraries, and especially those available to you in Washington.
+This has the added benefit of extending your resources to excellent sources outside of Holy Cross Libraries.

 Be efficient.
 Use the strategies on this guide (such as: choosing appropriate and multiple research tools; making use of advanced search features; thoughtful choice of keywords; following your sources) to conduct your research in a targeted, effective and efficient manner.